 Outlining expectations and requirements at the onset of a relationship let retailers vet dropshipping vendors that support the retailer’s goals.

-fabric Marketplace simplifies how to dropship, helping retailers go to market quickly while supporting seamless integration with major e-commerce platforms and vendor systems.
+fabric Dropship simplifies how to dropship, helping retailers go to market quickly while supporting seamless integration with major e-commerce platforms and vendor systems.

 When it comes to quickly offering new product categories, dropshipping is often the first thing that comes to mind for many retailers these days.
 66% of online retailers employed dropshipping in 2021, driven, in large part, by the pandemic and growing consumer interest in marketplaces.